 1. Enjoy a cozy breakfast as you begin your day

-In case your hotel doesn’t offer a breakfast option, you can walk around St. Moritz to find a cafe.
+In case your hotel doesn’t offer a breakfast option, you can walk around St. Moritz to find a café.
 It is important to find a warm, cozy place to eat breakfast before heading out skiing or hiking.

 You don’t have to go far in St. Moritz: there are plenty of cafes and restaurants that serve up hot coffee with delicious pastries.
 Some options are the following:

-2. Ride the cable car up to Murtèl or Corvatsch to hike
+2. Ride the cable car up to Murtèl or Corvatsch

 If you are traveling in the area, don’t miss out on one of Switzerland’s most beautiful mountain viewpoints.
 Corvatsch is a great place to visit year-round and offers many activities for children and adults alike.
-I recommend going up and eating lunch in Corvatsch because it’s quite beautiful there with all the mountains right behind you.
-It’ll make your meal even better.
-Once you’re at the top, you can either have lunch in one of the restaurants or go back down to St. Moritz for more exploring.

 It doesn’t take long to get to Murtèl and Corvatsch from Surlej, but what an amazing view it offers!
 Once you reach the top, take your pick from skiing, hiking trails, or just relaxing with warm food in one of their cozy restaurants.

-How to get to Corvatsch
+How to Get to Corvatsch

 The cable car up to Corvatsch starts at Surlej.
 From Surlej, you take the gondola up to Murtèl.
 Now, you will have the option to go out of Murtèl or take the next ride up to Corvatsch.